 Tommy doesn’t mention this conversation in his witness statement and states he was unaware of me ignoring anyone at any time.

 The point regarding clearing the rubbish refers to me asking Bart to clear rubbish from the right side of the Premium cabin whilst I did the left.
-I stated Bart ignored my request and it was only after I returned to the galley for the second time with a full tray of rubbish that he went into the cabin.
+I stated Bart ignored my request and it was only after I returned to the galley for the second time with a full tray of rubbish that he did as I asked.

 It was Christmas Eve, we were coming to the end of a long flight and I didn’t want to create a bad atmosphere.
 I knew we would all be having Christmas dinner together that evening in the hotel so didn’t want to address something that I didn’t feel at the time was terribly important.